Murli0399/Java_Interview_Question/Part-01 Java Platform.md

 ## What is Platform Independence?
 </summary>
 Platform independence, also known as "write once, run anywhere," refers to the ability of a programming language or framework to run on different platforms without requiring extensive modifications.
-In the context of Java, platform independence is one of the its key features.
+In the context of Java, platform independence is one of its key features.

-Java is one of the most popular platform independent languages.
-Once we compile a java program and build a jar, we can run the jar (compiledjava program) in any Operating System - where a JVM is installed.Java achieves Platform Independence in a beautiful way.
-On compiling a java file the output is a class file- which contains an internal java representation called bytecode.
+Java is one of the most popular platform-independent languages.
+Once we compile a Java program and build a jar, we can run the jar (compiled Java program) in any Operating System - where a JVM is installed.
+Java achieves Platform Independence in a beautiful way.
+On compiling a Java file the output is a class file- which contains an internal Java representation called bytecode.

 JVM converts bytecode to executable instructions.
 The executable instructions are different in different operating systems.
-So, there aredifferent JVM's for different operating systems.
-A JVM for windows is different from a JVM for mac.However, both the JVM's understand the bytecode and convert it to the executable code for therespective operating system.
+So, there are different JVM for different operating systems.
+A JVM for Windows is different from a JVM for Mac.
+However, both the JVM's understand the bytecode and convert it to the executable code for the respective operating system.
 </details>

 <details><summary>